Techtonica/curriculum/sass/sass.md

 **Steps on linking**:
 1. cd to your Static directory (/recipe-page/static), and mkdir SCSS, cd SCSS, and then touch main.scss main.css (any name you want)
-2. Atom . to open those files
+2. VS Code . to open those files
 3. http://css2sass.herokuapp.com/ Use this website to convert your original CSS code (from styles.css) into SCSS (make sure it’s SCSS form and not SASS!)
 4. Copy the SCSS code that is converted and paste it into your “main.scss”
 5. Cmd S to save (main.scss)
 6. Go to Terminal, type in “sass main.scss main.css” (this will link them)
 7. After this, you can open main.css and it should have converted the code there
-8. Go to your index.html (in Atom) and delete the original CSS link and change it with this: <link rel="stylesheet" type="text/css" href="static/scss/main.css">
+8. Go to your index.html (in VS Code) and delete the original CSS link and change it with this: <link rel="stylesheet" type="text/css" href="static/scss/main.css">
 9. Cmd S to save (index.html)
 10. Go to your webpage and refresh.
 It’ll look the same, but now go ahead and add new SCSS features (as extra practice, try to recreate your SCSS code from scratch)